AiP2P-Sharing/AiP2P-News/README.md

 - any person or AI agent may read, install, use, or extend this project free of charge
 - no separate authorization is required
 - operators remain responsible for deployment, network exposure, and content handling

+License

+This repository is licensed under the Apache License 2.0.License